mohammad-nej/SearchAndSort/README.md

 ## BackgroundSearcher
   this is an actor that actually does the search for you. it will create `Task.detached`(s) internally depending on the size of your array.

-  you can pass your models and keys to this type and let it do the search for you.
+  You can pass your models and keys to this type and let it do the search for you.
   ```swift
   let searcher = BackgroundSearcher(models: studnets,keys: [.init(nameKey),.init(ageKey)])
   await searcher.search("John" ,withKey: [.init(nameKey)] , strategy: .prefix)
   ```
   **Notes:**
-  1. if you dont provide a value for `withKey:` parameter it will itterate over all the `Key`s that you provided during initialzation.
+  1. if you don't provide a value for `withKey:` parameter it will iterate over all the `Key`s that you provided during initialization.
   2. when you are calling `search` directly from a `SearchableKeyPath` an instance of `BackgroundSearcher` is created internally.
-  3. `BackgroundSearcher` will create multiple `Task`s if you array size exceeds `1500`, you can change this number by setting `minimumElementsToMultiThread`.
+  3. `BackgroundSearcher` will create multiple `Task`s if your array size exceeds `1500`, you can change this number by setting `minimumElementsToMultiThread`.

 ## Sorter
 just like `BackgroundSearcher`, `Sorter` will let you store all your models and keys in one place: